mwestera/py4ling/exercises/18_advanced text processing.md

 **18.23.** Noun chunks, even single-word chunks, lack any part of speech or dependency information (e.g., `chunk.pos_` or `chunk.dep_` don't work).
 Do you understand why?
 But noun chunks (or any span of tokens for that matter) do have a `.root` attribute.
 Can you use this to check whether, e.g., a noun chunk is a grammatical subject?

-**18.24.** For some spaCy-supported language, find out _by considering only pronouns_ whether women occur more or less frequently than men in a text of your choice.
+**18.24.** For some spaCy-supported language, find out _by considering only pronouns_ whether women are referenced more or less frequently than men in a text of your choice.
+(For which types of text might this be a societally relevant inquiry?)

 **18.25.** In the same text, again by considering only pronouns, do women occur more often (than one would expect based on overall frequency) as objects than as subjects, compared to men?